Overview

-When you want to include a footnote in a scene—to show a disclaimer, for example—the first step is to select a layout that contains a footnote placeholder.
-The Scene Template library includes several layouts for this purpose, ranging in size from small to large.
-Click through the tabs below to see three examples.
+When you want to include a footnote in a scene — for example, to show a disclaimer — you first need to select a layout that includes a footnote placeholder.
+The Scene Library offers several layouts for this purpose, with placeholder sizes ranging from small to large.

 Small Medium Large

-This option is recommended when the entire footnote text cannot be displayed as one block in the placeholder as doing so would require reducing the text size, making it illegible.
+This option is recommended when the entire footnote text cannot be displayed as a single block in the placeholder without reducing the text size to an unreadable level.

-With this option, the footnote text is split into equal sections and the sections are displayed in consecutive order.
+With this option, the footnote text is split into equal sections, which are displayed consecutively.
 The length of time that each section is displayed depends on the duration of the scene.
-The duration of the scene is divided by the number of sections that need to be displayed, with the result defining how long each section is displayed for.
+The scene duration is divided by the number of sections, and the result determines how long each section remains on screen.

-For example: If the scene length is 15 seconds and the footnote text is divided into 3 sections, each section is displayed for 5 seconds.
+If the scene duration is 15 seconds and the footnote text is divided into three sections, each section is displayed for five seconds.

 Split_example.gif